nikovirtala/Certified-Kubernetes-Administrator-CKA/README.md

 ## Contribution

-The content in this repository is far from complete, so if you have ideas how to complement it, please create an issue or what would be even more impressive, a pull request.
+The content in this repository is far from being complete, so if you have ideas how to complement it, please create an issue or what would be even more impressive, a pull request.
 In any other kind of queries I recommened to contact me via [Twitter](https://twitter.com/nikovirtala) or Slack. — All the kind of study and/or exam tips and tricks are warmly welcome. :)

 ## Motivation